drachenwald/insulae-draconis/library/useful-resources/findingalocalgroup.md

 [Visit the Depedene Website](https://www.depedene.org/)

 <h2><a name="flintheath">Shire of Flintheath</a></h2>
-The Shire of Flintheath is covering Cambridgeshire and East Anglia, England.
+The Shire of Flintheath is the group covering Cambridgeshire and East Anglia, England.

 {% include group-contacts.html groupslug="Insulae Draconis-Flintheath" %}